 Reproduction is much more crucial that we ever acknowledge.
 If women stopped having babies or men stopped producing sperm, the human race would be extinct within a hundred years.
 Women enjoy the platonic emotions of nurturing love, companionship and affection.
 A woman may also employ sexual behaviours to attract and retain a man’s interest in her.

 Engaging in intercourse is a relatively small part of women’s reproductive function.
 A woman ovulates on a monthly cycle and becomes pregnant by engaging in intercourse.
-But sex is relatively insignificant to a woman compared with the much greater investment in time and effort that she has to invest to successfully reproduce (produce another self-sufficient adult).
+Sex is relatively insignificant to a woman compared with the much greater investment in time and effort she has to invest in order to successfully reproduce (produce another self-sufficient adult).

 Conception occurs inside the woman’s body after a man has ejaculated semen, containing millions of spermatozoa (sperm for short), into her vagina.
 If the woman has recently ovulated, an egg will have been released from one of her ovaries.
 A new life is formed when an egg is fertilised (the nucleus of the egg and sperm join) inside the woman’s body.
 Once fertilised, the cells divide and multiply rapidly to form a cluster (zygote).